fabian-sp/GGLasso/paper/paper.md

 ## Problem formulation

-The general problem formulation ?? contains many important special cases which list below.
-A detailled mathematical description containing the problem formulation for each special case can be found in the [documentation](https://gglasso.readthedocs.io/en/latest/math-description.html).
+We list important special cases of problem formulation ?? .
+For a mathematical formulation for each special case we refer to the [documentation](https://gglasso.readthedocs.io/en/latest/math-description.html).

 ### *SGL* Single Graphical Lasso: {#SGL}
-For $K=1$, the problem reduces to the (Latent variable) Single Graphical Lasso.
+For $K=1$, the problem reduces to the Single (latent variable) Graphical Lasso.

 ### *GGL* Group Graphical Lasso: {#GGL}
 For
 $$
 \mathcal{P}(\Theta) = \lambda_1 \sum_{k=1}^{K} \sum_{i \neq j} |\Theta_{ij}^{(k)}| + \lambda_2  \sum_{i \neq j} \left(\sum_{k=1}^{K} |\Theta_{ij}^{(k)}|^2 \right)^{\frac{1}{2}}
 $$
 we obtain the Group Graphical Lasso as formulated in [@Danaher2013]

 ### *FGL* Fused Graphical Lasso: {#FGL}
 For
 $$
 \mathcal{P}(\Theta) = \lambda_1 \sum_{k=1}^{K} \sum_{i \neq j} |\Theta_{ij}^{(k)}| + \lambda_2  \sum_{k=2}^{K}   \sum_{i \neq j} |\Theta_{ij}^{(k)} - \Theta_{ij}^{(k-1)}|
 $$

-we obtain Fused (also called Time-Varying) Graphical Lasso [@Danaher2013, @Tomasi2018, @Hallac2017].
+we obtain Fused (also called Time-Varying) Graphical Lasso [@Danaher2013; @Tomasi2018; @Hallac2017].

 ### Nonconforming GGL:

-Consider the GGL case in a situation where not each variable is observed in each of the instances $k=1,\dots,K$. `GGLasso` is able to solve these problems and even include latent variables.
-We provide the mathematical details in the [documentation] (https://gglasso.readthedocs.io/en/latest/math-description.html#ggl-the-nonconforming-case) and give an [example](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_nonconforming_ggl.html#sphx-glr-auto-examples-plot-nonconforming-ggl-py).
+Consider the GGL case in a situation where not each variable is observed in each of the instances $k=1,\dots,K$. `GGLasso` is able to solve these problems and include latent variables.
+We provide the mathematical details in the [documentation](https://gglasso.readthedocs.io/en/latest/math-description.html#ggl-the-nonconforming-case) and give an [example](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_nonconforming_ggl.html#sphx-glr-auto-examples-plot-nonconforming-ggl-py).